Bangkok Itinerary (4 Days): A Curated Insider’s Guide

 Where to Stay

 During your 4 days Bangkok itinerary, whatever your itinerary, you’ll probably need somewhere to stay.
-Bangkok has so many incredible hotels, Airbnbs, guesthouses and hostels to suit all budgets.
+Bangkok has so many incredible hotels, Airbnbs, guesthouses, and hostels to suit all budgets.

 Khao San Road and Banglamphu are the main backpacker area and the historical heart of the city, Chao Phraya Riverside, is a scenic place to stay with a mix of everything you might want nearby, Silom/Sathon, the main business and financial areas of the city and Siam, Bangkok’s most intense shopping district.